RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

-In this article and related examples, I provide a working solution for deploying a **complete monitoring stack** in a single node of a Kubernetes cluster, intended for **non-production** environments.
+In this exercise and related examples, I provide a working solution for deploying a **complete monitoring stack** in a single node of a Kubernetes cluster, intended for **non-production** environments.
 Logs and metrics are stored on the local file system of the node.
 Although this setup is not suitable for production, it serves as a valuable